KaiSta/shbee/README.md

 ## Description

   We consider the problem of data race prediction where the program's behavior is represented by a trace.
 A trace is a sequence of program events recorded during the execution of the program.
-We employ a variant of the classic happens-before relation, referred to as schedulable happens-before, to characterize all pairs of events that are in a race for the schedule as manifested in the trace.
+  We employ the schedulable happens-before relation to characterize all pairs of events that are in a race for the schedule as manifested in the trace.
+  Compared to the classic happens-before relation, the schedulable happens-before relations properly takes care of write-read dependencies.
   The challenge is to efficiently identify all (schedulable) data race pairs.
-We present a refined linear time vector clock algorithm to predict many of the schedulable data race pairs including all pairs due to write-read dependencies.
+  We present a refined linear time vector clock algorithm to predict many of the schedulable data race pairs.
   We introduce a quadratic time post-processing algorithm to predict all remaining data race pairs.
   This improves the state of the art in the area and our experiments show that our approach scales to real-world examples.
-In addition, the programmer is supplied with detailed diagnostic information to track down data races.
+  Thus, the user can systematically examine and fix all program locations that are in a race.

 ## How to use